Why Are the Bible’s Easter Accounts Different?

 What might be some reasons for these varying secondary details?

 Ironically, the fact that these accounts are not in verbatim agreement actually enhances the probability that they are historical.
-Each Evangelist is making use of different sources of eyewitness testimony when composing his Gospel.
-The Evangelists didn’t “cut and paste” a prefabricated Easter account into their respective Gospels.
+Each evangelist is making use of different sources of eyewitness testimony when composing his Gospel.
+The evangelists didn’t “cut and paste” prefabricated Easter accounts into their respective Gospels.

 What of the variances in the lists of women who may or may not have been present?
 It’s reasonable that they all were present but that each evangelist is highlighting the names of those who may have been personally known or particularly important to his readers.
 The fact that some women were the first to encounter the empty tomb and the risen Jesus is what’s important here —and this is not something that the Gospel writers would have been eager to admit were it not the case.

 The testimony of women in the first-century Jewish world was not considered reliable in a court of law.
-If one’s goal at this time was to convince readers that Jesus was the promised Messiah, and one made up a story about his being raised from the dead, one certainly wouldn’t present women as the first to discover the empty tomb and meet the resurrected Jesus —unless that’s what actually happened, as embarrassing as this might be in that particular cultural context.
+If the goal at this time was to convince readers that Jesus was the promised Messiah, and the writer made up a story about his being raised from the dead, that writer certainly wouldn’t present women as the first to discover the empty tomb and meet the resurrected Jesus —unless that’s what actually happened, as embarrassing as this might be in that particular cultural context.

 All in all, when the Gospels are held up to the standards of first-century Greco-Roman historical writing, and to the standards of Jewish transmission of rabbinical teaching common to the period, they hold up quite well indeed.
 This is no less true when one considers their accounts of the (literally) earth-shaking events of the first Easter.